Table of Contents

 Markdown is a way to style text on the web.
 You control the display of the document; formatting words as bold or italic, adding images, and creating lists are just a few of the things we can do with Markdown.
 Mostly, Markdown is just regular text with a few non-alphabetic characters thrown in, like # or *.

-You can use Markdown in many of DeskDirector features
+You can use Markdown in many of DeskDirector's features:

 PSA support

 ConnectWise supports markdown.
-Their new HTML editor for ticket note and time entry is actually Markdown editor.
-It saved as markdown internally.
-ConnectWise may not support some of the advanced Markdown format, such as table.
+Their new HTML editor for ticket notes and time entry is actually a Markdown editor and saves tickets in Markdown internally.
+ConnectWise, however, may not support some of the advanced Markdown formats, such as tables.

-Autotask supports HTML inside their own interface, but their API only supports plain text.
+Autotask supports HTML inside its own interface, but its API only supports plain text.
 Since the nature of Markdown, people can still read it without major difficulty.

 Examples